Want to make something sound scientific and from the future

 - In physics, the three "traditional" types of radiation are Alpha (essentially a positive helium ion with a charge of or 2 depending on how your write it), Beta (a free electron) and Gamma (electromagnetic radiation).
 With derivatives like Delta rays, Omicron particles, etc. Physical constants and variables are frequently represented with Greek letters.

-- Also, the subatomic particle zoo.
+- Also, the subatomic particle zoo, like the aformentioned electrons.
 The heavy leptons are the muon and tauon, with the corresponding mu-neutrino and tau-neutrino, and there are mesons named pi meson (or pion), eta meson, rho meson, upsilon meson, and one particle called the J/Psi because it couldn't be decided which of two groups deserved priority in naming.

 - Enumeration of stars in constellations, e.g. Alpha Centauri.